Waldameer & Water World

-Waldameer & Water World is an amusement park and water park at the base of Presque Isle in Erie, Pennsylvania.
-Waldameer is the fourth oldest amusement park in Pennsylvania, the tenth oldest in the nation, and one of only thirteen trolley parks still operating in the country.
+Waldameer & Water World is an amusement park and water park at the base of Presque Isle in Erie, Pennsylvania, United States.
+Waldameer is the fourth oldest amusement park in Pennsylvania, the sixth oldest in the nation, and one of only thirteen trolley parks still operating in the country.
 It is home to several notable rides, including the Ravine Flyer II roller coaster.

-The park is admission-free, with 35 rides, an arcade, and covered picnic facilities.
+The amusement park has free admission and features 36 rides, an arcade, and covered picnic facilities.
 The rides require either the scanning of a paid wristband before riding, or the use of "Wally Points" on the "Wally Card" system.
-The water park, Water World, operates an assortment of water slides and pools, and is admission by fee only.
+The water park, Water World, operates an assortment of 13 water slides and pools, and is admission by fee only.
 The name "Waldameer" can be translated roughly to "woods by the sea" in German.